-If you are one of the many Veterans who have post-traumatic stress disorder (PTSD), you are entitled to understand your Second Amendment rights.
-Every state has different gun laws and gun control rights, so it is essential to review local laws or consult a Veterans’ law attorney to determine if your PTSD could prevent you from owning or buying a gun from a firearms dealer.
+If you are one of the many Veterans who have post-traumatic stress disorder (PTSD), you need to understand your Second Amendment rights.
+Every state has different gun laws and gun control rights, so it is essential to review local laws or consult a Veterans’ law attorney to determine if your PTSD could prevent you from owning or buying a gun.

-Post-traumatic stress disorder (PTSD) is a common anxiety disorder that affects thousands of Veterans each year.
-There are many types of traumatic events that service members may experience during active duty that can lead to PTSD symptoms.
+PTSD is a common anxiety disorder that affects thousands of Veterans each year.
+There are many types of traumatic events a service member may experience during active duty that can lead to PTSD symptoms.

 There are four primary categories of PTSD symptoms:

 While the most common precipitating factor for PTSD is imminent threat to life or limb, Veterans may also be disturbed by witnessing horrific events, discovering inhumane circumstances, or being the victim of prolonged harassment or military sexual assault (also known as military sexual trauma, or MST).
 Combat zones carry continuous risk, and PTSD can be caused by seemingly regular events because of their context.
 For example, needing to change a flat tire while in a convoy through an actively disputed zone can be a triggering factor even if there was no engagement with the enemy.

 PTSD can happen to anyone—it is not an indication of one’s strength or weakness or even mental capacity.
 Veterans who are exposed to trauma or have been injured in the line of duty are significantly more likely to develop symptoms of PTSD than the general population.